multiplexd/brightlight/README.txt

 is "/sys/class/backlight/intel_backlight/", however yours may be different.
 The compile-time default can always be overridden using the -f flag (see below).

+This program is intended to be installed setuid root, as the files in sysfs are owned by user and group root by default; however it is also possible to change the permissions on the sysfs files at boot time to a different user and group using the 'anacron' functionality found in some cron implementations, using systemd-tmpfiles or even in "/etc/rc.local" (where appropriate functionality is available).
+This would allow for regular users (possibly members of a special group) to change the backlight brightness without the requirement of suid binaries.

 Usage
 =====